ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 endmodule
 ```

-To compute the MAC we use the `MULT_` and `ADD_` modules from the synthesis libraray.
+To compute the MAC we use the `MULT_` and `ADD_` modules from the synthesis library.
-Each arithmetic operation has two modules in the libraray - one for unsigned and one for signed opereations.
+Each arithmetic operation has two modules in the library - one for unsigned and one for signed operations.
-The module names for signed operations has the suffix `_`.
+The module names for signed operations have the suffix `_`.
-In this demo we compute VDP of signed numbers.
+In this demo, we compute the VDP of signed numbers.
 This is why all the variables are also declared as `signed`.

 The products or `A` and `B` are accumulated in the register `Y_reg`.
-Please ovserve how the register is updated.
+Please observe how the register is updated.
 TinyGarble requires all the registers to be updated in this fashion.
 To be specific, we need to ensure two properties of the registers: (i) they are updated asynchronously (`always@(posedge clk or posedge rst)`) and (ii) their input both at reset and in regular clock cycles must be provided.
 In the case of MAC, the register is reset to 0
-(it is also possible to reset the register to user defined values provided in `g_init` or `e_init`, we do not need them is this demo).
+(it is also possible to reset the register to user-defined values provided in `g_init` or `e_init`, we do not need them is this demo).

 ### Step 2: Write a wrapper according to the template expected by Verilog2SCD